Congratulations on your decision to apply to the University of Michigan-Dearborn!

 Submission of an online application requires payment of a $60 application fee.
 The application fee is nonrefundable and cannot be credited toward tuition or any other fees.The application fee can be paid by credit or debit card (Visa, Mastercard or Discover).

-Note: It is vital that your complete legal name (as shown on a driver's license or passport) is included on all materials submitted to ensure proper matching of supporting documents to your application.
+Note: It is vital that your complete legal name (as shown on a driver's license or passport) is included on all materials submitted, including your application, to ensure proper matching of supporting documents to your application.

 General instructions (though some programs may have other guidelines): Please describe your post-graduation career plans.
 How will your education, experience, and development to date help support those plans?
 How will this graduate program help you to attain your goals?
 Preferred length is around 500 words.

-Statements may be entered directly into the online application or can be separately emailed as a Word document or PDF to email@example.com (This email should be used only to submit admission materials.
-Please email firstname.lastname@example.org with any questions or to receive a reply back).
+Statements may be entered directly into the online application or can be separately emailed as a Word document or PDF to email@example.com.
+(This email should be used only to submit admission materials.
+Please email firstname.lastname@example.org with all other messages, especially those requiring action or response by our office).

-Your recommender(s) will then need to email or mail the completed forms and accompanying letter of support directly to Graduate Admissions.
+Your recommender(s) must submit the completed form and accompanying letter of support directly to Graduate Admissions.
+Your recommender(s) may submit in one of the following ways:

 The number of recommendations required by college is listed below.
 If you do not know where your program of interest is housed, please review our graduate programs offered by college.